AlbertPuwadol/First-Todo-List-DApp/README.md

-My First To do List DApp created with Etherium.
+My First To do List DApp created with Ethereum.